Priyanshu-Priya/TODO-APP/README.md

 - CSS
 - JavaScript

+## Live Demo

+You can view the live version of the app [here](https://priyanshu-priya.github.io/TODO-APP/).

 ## Getting Started

 To get a local copy of this project up and running, follow these simple steps: